 Vinyl siding first appeared on the market in the 1950s as a replacement to aluminum siding.
 But back then, people soon came to realize that vinyl tended to crack, buckle, sag, and fade in color relatively easily, giving it a bad name.
 Today, however, technology has vastly improved, and its previous problems are no longer an issue.

 The material consists of two layers, the top layer (capstock) and the underlying layer (substrate).
 These are made primarily out of polyvinyl chloride and resin.
 The top layer also contains titanium dioxide, which provides both coloration and UV-light protection.
 Vinyl siding comes in a wide array of colors and designs, perfectly able to mimic other siding materials.
 The substrate, on the other hand, also contains limestone, which facilitates manufacturing and reduces overall costs.

-It’s Not Susceptible to Moisture or Insects – Moisture is a common problem that some homeowners have to deal with, particularly if they have wood siding.
+Moisture is a common problem that some homeowners have to deal with, particularly if they have wood siding.
 Sooner or later, moisture leads to warping and rot, which can facilitate mold growth and insect infestation.
 Yet, vinyl siding has none of these issues, and with proper installation, moisture will never be a concern.

 When used in combination with insulation, vinyl siding also becomes highly durable.
 Not only will this underlying layer of insulation improve the energy-efficiency of your home, but it will also absorb any impacts from hail or a stray baseball that hits it.
 You won’t have to worry about dings or dents.

 One big reason why vinyl siding lasts much longer is that it’s easy to maintain.
 It’s less susceptible to issues caused by the weather, so homeowners don’t have much to worry about.